7ay/7ay.github.io/_includes/space_en.md

-# The workspace,open space coworking and private offices
+# The workspace: open space coworking and private offices

 Spacious and comfortable, this former warehouse has been completely restored, while keeping a nice industrial appearance: very large volumes, lots of daylight, customized offices and in-house designed and manufactured furniture.